 - missed opportunities to engage and enjoy

-You owe it to yourself and your family to start living your lovely life and stop getting it done, because when it’s all done…it’s all done.
+You owe it to yourself and your family to start embracing life and stop living just to get it all done, because when it’s all done…it’s all done.
 Think for a moment about the moments you miss everyday because you are on autopilot.
 Now, shift to thinking about moments you can begin to enjoy by waking up a few minutes earlier, dropping an obligation that has no meaning to you, and turning off the TV.

 You know you have lost the art of lingering when you…

 - walk through a museum like you walk to your gate in an airport